Expert Analysis of Recent SaaS Attacks That Shocked Global Brands. Watch now

 Attackers rarely need new tricks; they just keep exploiting the same old ones.

 You’ll hear how attackers chain together small flaws (default credentials, exposed interfaces, broken cryptography, and insecure configurations) to achieve full compromise.
-This webcast goes beyond the data to focus on what security leaders can actually do: how to raise the baseline of product security, embed testing into design, and prevent the everyday vulnerabilities that attackers rely on.
+This virtual session goes beyond the data to focus on what security leaders can actually do: how to raise the baseline of product security, embed testing into design, and prevent the everyday vulnerabilities that attackers rely on.

 What You’ll Learn: